EBEREGIT/Redux-basics/README.md

 # Understanding the basics of Redux
-This is a small project built with `npm install redux` <code>npm install redux</code>.
+This is a small project built with `npm install redux`.
 It is meant to ease the understanding of Redux from scratch.
 The complete article can be found [here]()

 ## Dependencies
 * [REDUX](https://redux.js.org/)